michaelblyons/SublimeSyntax-Crontab/README.md

 ## Todos

-1. Alert on unescaped usage of `%` in crontab line.
+- [ ] Alert on unescaped usage of `%` in crontab line.
-2. Provide a template file of things to do when creating a crontab file.
+- [ ] Provide a template file of things to do when creating a crontab file.
-3. Additional "system" crontab syntax with user/group support.
+- [ ] Additional "system" crontab syntax with user/group support.
-4. Options to change or disable rainbow underlines.
+- [ ] Options to change or disable rainbow underlines. (#4)
+- [ ] Continuous integration

 ## Credits/Acknowledgements